Dimi123456789/WorldEditPrivate/SE202425/Milestone3/MergedDocReviewLogBook.md

 Code for the base and water type made by Gonçalo Cascais and Reviewed by João Rivera: The code looked good, the only thing that was wrong was the way the radius was used as an argument, later corrected to be a double instead of a list

-Tour report made by João Rivera and Reviewd by João Nascimento:
+Tour report made by João Rivera and Reviewed by João Nascimento: